manniru/smarttv/README.md

     npm start

-You can use your mobile or your browser to use SmartTv, just going to the address where the process is running on, e.g.:
+You can use your mobile or your browser as remote devices, just going to the address where the process is running on, e.g.:

     192.168.1.53:8000